 9.51.1 General

-A relay consists of a relay AP and a relay STA.
+A relay consists of a relay AP, a relay STA and a relay function.

 A relay STA is a non-AP STA with dot11RelaySTAOperation equal to true.
 A relay AP is an AP with dot11RelayAPOperation equal to true.

-An example of a relay function is illustrated in Figure 9-102 (S1G Relay Architecture), where relay 1 and relay 2 are relays, both of which consisting of a relay STA and a relay AP, whose relay STAs are associated with an AP that is a root AP.
-STA 1 and STA 2 are non-AP STAs associated with the relay AP of relay 1.
-STA 3, and STA 4 are non-AP STAs associated with the relay AP of relay 2.
-Frames from STA 1 and STA 2 are forwarded via the relay AP of relay 1 to the relay STA of relay 1 and then to the root AP.
-Similarly, frames from the root AP are forwarded to STA 1 and to STA 2 via the relay STA and the relay AP of relay 1.
+An example of a relay function is illustrated in Figure 9-102 (S1G Relay Architecture), where Relay 1, Relay 2 and Relay 3 are relays, both of which consisting of a relay STA, a relay AP and a relay function.
+The relay STAs of Relay 1 and Relay 2 are associated with an AP that is a root AP.
+The relay STA of Relay 3 is associated with the relay AP of Relay 1.
+STA 1 is a non-AP STAs associated with the relay AP of relay 1.
+STA 2 and STA 3 are non-AP STAs associated with the relay AP of relay 3.
+STA 4 and STA 5 are non-AP STAs associated with the relay AP of relay 2.
+Frames from STA 1 are forwarded via the relay function of relay 1 from the relay AP to the relay STA and then to the root AP.
+Similarly, frames from the root AP are forwarded to STA 1 via the relay STA, the relay function and the relay AP of relay 1.
+Similar forwarding is done by relay 3 and relay 1 in sequence to handle frames for STA 2 and STA 3 relaying multiple times to or from the root AP.

 Figure 9-102—S1G Relay Architecture